 After leaving the U.S. DOJ, Jim served as a Senior Director for an international consulting firm.
 His practice focused on conducting risk assessments and compliance reviews, assisting with internal investigations, conducting regulatory training for multinational companies and foreign sovereigns, and managing international “due diligence” investigations.
 Jim previously was a partner in two other law firms where much of his practice focused on FCPA and anti-corruption matters, as well as white collar criminal defense and commercial litigation.

 In addition to being a named partner in the firm, Jim serves as Chief Executive Officer and General Counsel of Compliance Strategies International, LLC, a compliance consulting firm he co-founded.
-Additionally Jim serves as Chief Operating Officer and Vice-President of Grounded Compliance Investigations, a global investigative firm he co-founded.
-Jim also developed an innovative compliance software solution named RiskAverter™, which enables multinational companies to effectively and efficiently manage third-party anti-corruption risk.
-RiskAverter™ is now owned by Dow Jones and more information regarding the solution can be found here.
+Additionally Jim serves as Chief Operating Officer and Vice-President of Grounded Compliance Investigations LLC, a global investigative firm he co-founded.
+Jim also developed an innovative compliance software solution named RiskAverter™, now owned by Dow Jones, which enables multinational companies to effectively and efficiently manage third-party anti-corruption risk.
+For more information on Grounded Compliance Investigations LLC click here and on RiskAverter™ here.

 Primary Practice Areas